-ModelBuilder is a tool available in Bentley OpenFlows products that allows you to create and update a model from a source file.
+ModelBuilder is a tool available in Bentley OpenFlows products (at no extra cost) that allows you to create and update a model from a source file.
 A number of different source files are supported from any platform, such as shapefiles, CAD files, and Excel files.
 If you have an ArcGIS geodatabase file with modeling data, you can use these source file types if you are working in the ArcGIS platform.
 The CONNECT Edition versions of the products introduced the ability to use Bentley drawing files (.DGN, .IDGNDB, .IMODEL) in ModelBuilder, as well.
 You can see a full list of supported data source formats in the Help documentation

 The steps provided below will help you create a model and update an existing model with new data.
 The procedure example below uses shapefiles as the source of modeling information and WaterGEMS as the modeling software.
 However, the general steps will work for most source file types.

 It is helpful to make sure that you have proper network connectivity for the elements in your source file.
 If the network is properly connected to start with, the network will be better connected in the water or storm/sewer product as well.
 If you are using a source file like a shapefile, ArcGIS geodatabase, CAD file, or DGN file, when creating the file you should make sure to turn on all your snapping options, so the elements are actually connected in source program and there aren't connectivity gaps.
 You should also make sure that you are laying out the elements in the correct order according to WaterGEMS connectivity rules.
 This means that every pipe needs to have some type of node element attached at either end.
 Node elements include junctions, tanks, valves, reservoirs, and pumps.